Reach for the Stars: Celebrating Christa McAuliffe

 January 24th - February 1st, 2026

-Where were you in January 28th, 1986?
+Where were you on January 28th, 1986?
 Join us at the McAuliffe-Shepard Discovery Center for “Reach for the Stars: Celebrating Christa McAuliffe”, a week-long tribute honoring the life, courage, and legacy of Christa McAuliffe, the first teacher in space, and the Challenger crew who lost their lives 40 years ago, on January 28th, 1986.

 NHPBS Documentary Christa Showing in the Planetarium Theater